zachary-berdell-elliott/readme-generator/rendered/README.md

 * [Questions](#questions)

 ## Installation
-It is installed by cloning the github repository and running npm i to get the neccessary dependancies.
+This application is not installed as it is an example generation.

 ## Usage
-It is used to generate readme files.
-You enter what the information for the project is and generate the files.
+You can use other applications but this is just an example.

 ## License
 Copyright zachary-berdell-elliott

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

   The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.